How Social Inflation Affects Insurance Rates

 A nuclear verdict is a jury award exceeding $10 million.
 A mega verdict refers to awards at the higher end of that range, sometimes defined as exceeding $100 million.
 Both terms are used primarily by insurance industry analysts, and that origin is worth noting when reviewing the data.

 The ILR has published research showing increases in both the frequency and total value of large jury awards across commercial auto liability, general liability and products liability lines.
-Because ILR is industry-funded, its framing and methodology have been questioned by plaintiff attorneys and some academic researchers.
+Because ILR is industry-funded, plaintiff attorneys and academic researchers have questioned its framing and methodology.

-The RAND Institute for Civil Justice, which conducts independent peer-reviewed research, has documented rising average jury awards in certain jurisdictions over multi-decade periods, lending some empirical support to the general trend even if the precise figures differ from industry estimates.
-Plaintiff advocates argue that large verdicts often reflect genuine corporate misconduct, inadequate safety practices or catastrophic harm to plaintiffs.
-The data shows verdicts are rising in many jurisdictions; the debate is about what that means and what, if anything, should be done about it.
+The RAND Institute for Civil Justice, which conducts independent peer-reviewed research, has documented rising average jury awards in certain jurisdictions over multi-decade periods, lending empirical support to the trend even as precise figures differ from industry estimates.
+Plaintiff advocates argue that large verdicts reflect genuine corporate misconduct, inadequate safety practices or catastrophic harm to plaintiffs.
+The data shows verdicts are rising in many jurisdictions; the debate is about what that means and what should be done.

 How Litigation Funding Works (and Why It Matters)